-onnie Montrose's solo act started in the autumn of 1973 in California.
+onnie Montrose's (Full Name: Ronald Douglas Montrose; November 29, 1947 - March 3, 2012) self-titled career started in the autumn of 1973 in San Francisco, California.
 Montrose promised to become a powerhouse of the heavy metal genre but succeeded only briefly in that goal, featuring himself and a set of musicians over time for both live and session work.
 Under the original line-up of Sammy Hagar (vocals), Ronnie Montrose (ex-Van Morrison/ex-Edgar Winter; guitar), Bill Church (ex-Van Morrison; session bass) and Denny Carmassi (drums), he would release what many considered to be one of the best heavy metal debuts in history.
 With tracks like Space Station No. 5 and Bad Motor Scooter the self-titled Montrose (1974) became a classic even if it only got a UK 43 (but eventually went platinum).
 It was hard, it was heavy and it was right for its time; it was the album that made his name.

 Under the high-profile management of concert promoter Bill Graham, Montrose now reached the peak of their commercial popularity.
 The resulting 1975 release of Warner Bros.
 Presents Montrose got the band a 79 on the Billboard 200 chart; their second highest position.
 The album got them headlining shows at mid-sized venues and access to larger arenas and stadium venues sharing the bill with major artists like The Rolling Stones, Kiss, Peter Frampton, Yes, Rush, The Eagles, Journey, and Aerosmith.
 The follow-up, Jump On It (1976) featuring Randy Jo Hobbs on bass, followed along for the ride.